mangoez/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 - Storage: 80 TB
 - Compute: 40 vCPUs, and 80 GiB
 - **Snowball Edge Storage Optimized ⇒** well suited for large-scale data migrations and recurring transfer workflows, in addition to local computing with higher capacity needs.
-- **Snowball Edge Compute Optimized ⇒** provides powerful computing resources for use cases such as machine learning, full motion video analysis, analytics, and local computing stacks.
+- **Snowball Edge Compute Optimized ⇒** offers secure, on-board storage and compute power that can handle local processing and edge computing workloads in disconnected environments.
+Provides powerful computing resources for use cases such as machine learning, full motion video analysis, analytics, and local computing stacks.

 **AWS Snowmobile:**